AndrewGene/Autocover/README.md

 - The dimensions for the frame of your plugin are set as options in *code.ts* in the **figma.showUI(...)** line.
 When creating a new empty plugin, Figma leaves this out.
 - If using jQuery (or similar) all document.ready / $(function(){... code runs correctly because your plugin is shown in an iFrame.
 - This is stated all throughout Figma's docs but I will repeat it here.
 Your plugin code and html/iframe code are sandboxed but can message back and forth.
 Thus, your *code.ts* file can ONLY access the figma design document and your *ui.html* can ONLY access you plugin's UI.
-- Lastly, the Figma team was ***VERY*** helpful when reviewing this plugin.
+- Lastly, the Figma team was ***VERY*** helpful when reviewing my last plugin.
 The review only took 2 days (though they say it can take anywhere from 2-5 days).
 They not only accepted the plugin but gave me some feedback, constructive criticism, and encouragement.

 # Have fun
 ### If this helps you then drop me a line: [AndrewGene](https://twitter.com/AndrewGene)